sunwo24/RC/ReadMe.md

-## Implentation for Regenerating Codes
+## Implementation for Regenerating Codes
 1. Generator matrix depends only on the parameter of codes, not on the encoded message.
 2. All elements of matrixes and messages are represented in galois field GF(2^exp).
 3. Arithmatric is based on the prime polynomial of galois field.

 #### MBR
-* Implentation of exact regenerating for (n, k, d) MBR.
+* Implementation of exact regenerating for (n, k, d) MBR.
-* There are two generator matrixes available: systemetical and non-systemetical generator matrix.
+* There are two generator matrixes available: systematical and non-systematical generator matrix.
-* The encoded message is defined as organized numbers [1, 2, ..., U].
+* The encoded message is defined as organized numbers [1, 2, ..., |U|].
 * Failed node and helpers are generated randomly.
-* Results of regenerating and non-systemetical decoding will be showed.
+* Results of regenerating and non-systematical decoding will be showed.

 ```
   function [MessageSize, CodedSize, RegeneratingBandwidth, DecodingBandwidth, diskIO] = MBR(Parameter)